hokkaidobest/Automation_Test_Side_Project/week_1/part-2/Python_List_Dict.md

 You can try to look up these keywords and learn the concept behind this algorithm and write the code by yourself.

 For simplicity, you can assume that there are no duplicate numbers in the given array.
-It  could be a bit of a challenge if you haven’t learned any algorithm before.
+It  could be a bit of a challenge if you haven’t learned any algorithm.

 ```python
 def binary_search_position(numbers, target):